-A number of investigators have studied the impacts of intensive harvesting on soil health and ecology using a variety of techniques.
+A number of investigators have studied the impacts of intensive harvesting on microbial community properties, processes, and ecology using a variety of techniques.
 Overwhelmingly, these studies have shown the effects of harvesting have stronger initial and long-term impacts than any particular treatment.
-The majority of studies through the first 5 years post-harvest indicate few substantial changes in microbial structure due to compaction or organic matter removal treatments [58-64].
-More recent studies in British Columbia show a long-lasting reduction in fungal communities and genes associated with decomposition in response to both compaction and forest floor removal [65, 66].
+The majority of studies through the first five years post-harvest indicate few substantial changes in microbial structure due to compaction or organic matter removal treatments [58-64].
+More recent studies in British Columbia show a long-lasting reduction in fungal communities and genes associated with decomposition in response to both compaction and forest floor removal [65,66].
 Similarly, microbial population size and activity has shown mixed effects in response to compaction and organic matter removal, with the majority of studies finding few consistent or long-term responses [67-73].
-One notable exception is a study from a loblolly pine forest in Texas which showed long-term (>15 years) reduced microbial C and N in plots where forest floor was removed [74].
+One notable exception is a study from a loblolly pine forest in Texas which showed long-term (>15 yrs) reduced microbial C and N in plots where forest floor was removed [74].

-In addition to these examples of microbial communities and microbially mediated nutrient transformations, additional research has been conducted on mesofauna, primarily earthworms, Collembola and Acari to understand organic matter turnover and natural compaction amelioration.
+In addition to these examples of microbial communities and microbially-mediated nutrient transformations, additional research has been conducted on mesofauna, primarily earthworms, Collembola and Acari to understand organic matter turnover and natural compaction amelioration.
 Organic matter removal reduced Collembola in some coastal plain loblolly pine forests [75] and subboreal spruce forests [76] and altered mite populations and diversity [76] following treatment.
-In another loblolly pine forest, however, Collembola and Acari had similar abundance within 2 years following organic matter removal treatments [77].
+In another loblolly pine forest, however, Collembola and Acari had similar abundance within two years following organic matter removal treatments[77].
 Compaction, however, had comparatively little impact on Collembola and Acari.
-The opposite occurred for earthworms in a central US pine-hardwood forest; compaction reduced earthworm density while organic matter removal slowed rates of recovery [78-80].
-While earthworm density may be reduced by compaction, earthworm activity still proved to be an important natural mechanism for ameliorating soil compaction and restoring soil porosity [81].
+The opposite occurred for earthworms in a central U.S. pine-hardwood forest; compaction reduced earthworm density while organic matter removal slowed rates of recovery [78-80].
+Earthworms, as expected, proved to be an important mechanism for ameliorating compaction [81].

 Several investigators have studied the impact of compaction on root growth directly and related this to soil type, tree species, and water availability.
-In California, Gomez et al. [51, 82] examined the relative impact of soil texture on water availability and the resulting impact on tree water stress and growth and found that compaction improved water availability on coarse-textured soils but reduced it on fine-textured soils.
-Siegel-Issem et al. [83] modeled root growth as a function of gradients in bulk density and soil water content for three tree species and four soil types and found the responses were predictably soil- and species-specific yet followed principles of the Least-Limiting Water Range [84].
-Similar greenhouse approaches were used to study lodgepole pine and loblolly and longleaf pine responses respectively [85, 86].
-Lodgepole pine was more influenced by water content at the range of bulk densities expected in field conditions [85], while longleaf pine root growth was more sensitive to both bulk density and water content than loblolly pine [86].
+In California, [51,82] examined the relative impact of soil texture on water availability and the resulting impact on tree water stress and growth, and found that compaction improved water availability on coarse-textured soils but reduced it on fine-textured soils.
+[83] modeled root growth as a function of gradients in bulk density and soil water content for three tree species and four soil types, and found the responses were predictably soil- and species-specific yet followed principles of the Least-Limiting Water Range[84].
+[85] and [86] used similar greenhouse approaches to study lodgepole pine and loblolly and longleaf pine responses, respectively.
+Lodgepole pine was more influenced by water content at the range of bulk densities expected in field conditions (Bouin et al., 2004), while longleaf pine root growth was more sensitive to both bulk density and water content than loblolly pine (Scott and Burger, 2013).
 These process-level studies on root growth were confirmed by a study of mid-rotation loblolly pine in North Carolina which showed no aboveground growth response to soil compaction, but root growth, especially tap root growth, was significantly reduced [87].